 This bill would require the department to, by January 1, 2030, and in consultation with the County Office Fiscal Crisis Management Assistance Team, complete a report with specified data relating to the possible integration of the California Longitudinal Pupil Achievement Data System and the average daily attendance apportionment data system, and would require the department to provide the report to the appropriate policy and fiscal committees of the Legislature, as provided.

-This bill would require each chartering authority to verify specified data relating to the reporting of average daily attendance by nonclassroom-based charter schools and would require the chartering authority to notify the certified public accountant or accountant performing the audit of the charter school if the charter school does not provide the required documentation needed to verify the specified data.
+Commencing July 1, 2028, the bill would require each chartering authority to annually (A) verify specified data relating to the reporting of average daily attendance by nonclassroom-based charter schools, (B) notify the certified public accountant or accountant performing the audit of the charter school if the charter school does not provide the required documentation needed to verify the specified data, (C) attend a meeting of the governing body of the charter school and, if applicable, a meeting of the governing body of the entity managing the charter school, and (D) monitor payments of charter schools to verify that the payments are legal and have proper authorization, as provided.

 The bill would require the State Board of Education, in consultation with the Superintendent of Public Instruction, to revise regulations to require charter schools to report periodic and annual financial data in the same manner and on the same form prescribed for school districts.
-The bill would phase in, from the 2026–27 fiscal year to the 2028–29 fiscal year, inclusive, and based on the average daily attendance of the charter school, the requirement that charter schools report this data in the same manner and on the same form prescribed for school districts.
+The bill would phase in, from the 2026–27 fiscal year to the 2028–29 fiscal year, inclusive, and based on the average daily attendance of the charter school and whether the charter school is a nonclassroom-based charter school, the requirement that charter schools report this data in the same manner and on the same form prescribed for school districts, as provided.

 The bill would require the state board to appoint an advisory committee on charter schools that would include representatives from school district superintendents, charter schools, teachers, members of the governing boards of school districts, county superintendents of schools, and the Superintendent.